 Latina Chicana Queer Tejana Immigrant First-Gen Graduate

-These values have guided my campus activism both inside and outside my classroom.
-When I’m not researching or studying I spend my time fighting for more inclusive university practices for first-gen students, sitting on different campus committees, and developing programming that benefits both undergraduate and graduate student communities.
+It is my firm belief that a university education should be accessible, inclusive, and critically engaging.
+These values have guided my activism and advocacy both inside and outside my classroom.
+When I’m not researching or studying I spend my time fighting for more inclusive university practices for first-gen students, sitting on different campus committees, and developing programming that benefits underrepresented undergraduate and graduate student communities.

 I am a proud product of the communities that have supported me throughout my academic and professional journey.
 Now is my time to pay it forward.